 Washing Your Wig

+From extra-long wigs to super short wigs, all wigs need to be washed.
 Before washing, comb your wig out with a wide-tooth comb to remove all tangles.
 Start at the ends and work up towards the cap.
 Try to avoid using a brush, which can cause breakage.
 Do not fully submerge your wig.
 Rather, hold it under running, cool water, allowing the water to run from roots to ends.
 Use a small amount of shampoo and evenly distribute it throughout the hair in a downwards motion.
 Rinse your wig by holding it under running, cool water until the water runs clear.
 Squeeze the strands gently to press out excess water.
 Next, apply conditioner to the end of the hair only.
 Applying conditioner to the roots can cause the hair to fall out.
 Leave the conditioner on for about 1-2 minutes without exceeding 5 minutes.
-Rinse your wig gently and towel dry.
+Rinse your natural hair wig gently and towel dry.
 If you have one, it’s a good idea to let it dry naturally on a wig stand.

 Avoid Heat Styling